splunk/splunk-operator/docs/AppFramework.md

 For the App Framework to detect that an app or add-on had changed, the updated app must use the same archive file name as the previously deployed one.

-You can use the same approach for installing apps on License Manager using it's own CR.

 For more information, see the [Description of App Framework Specification fields](#description-of-app-framework-specification-fields).